FederatedAI/FATE/fate_client/pipeline/README.rst

    predict_pipeline.predict(backend=Backend.EGGROLL, work_mode=WorkMode.STANDALONE)

-In addition, since pipeline is modular, new components can be added to the original pipeline when running prediction.
+In addition, since pipeline is modular, user may add new components to the original pipeline when running prediction.

 Upload Data
 -----------

 Pipeline provides functionality to upload local data table.
-Please refer to `upload demo <./demo/pipeline-upload.py>`__ for a quick demo.
-Note that uploading data can be added all at once, and the pipeline used to perform upload can be either training or predict pipeline (or, a separate pipeline as in the demo).
+Please refer to `upload demo <./demo/pipeline-upload.py>`__ for a quick example.
+Note that uploading data can be added all at once, and the pipeline used to perform upload can be either training or prediction pipeline (or, a separate pipeline as in the demo).

 Pipeline vs. CLI
 ----------------

-In the past versions, user interacts with FATE through command line interface, often with manual-configured conf and dsl json files.
+In the past versions, user interacts with FATE through command line interface, often with manually configured conf and dsl json files.
 Manual configuration can be tedious and error-prone.
-Pipeline forms task configure files automatically at compilation.
+FATE Pipeline forms task configure files automatically at compilation, allowing quick experiment with task design.